 Located online and on the first floor of Byers Hall, the Campus Store sells academic supplies, snack foods, Williamson apparel, and a variety of college souvenirs.

-All students live in one of the eleven on-campus dormitories, which are supervised by an adult dormitory manager.
+All students live in one of the twelve on-campus dormitories, which are supervised by an adult dormitory manager.